raimonvibe/advice-generator/README.md

 ---

 ## 📖 Project Overview
-The **Advice Generator** is a fun little web app that fetches random pieces of advice from a public API and displays them in a clean, modern UI.
+The **Advice Generator** is a fun little web app built with **Next.js** that fetches random pieces of advice from a public API and displays them in a clean, modern UI.
 Whenever you click the button 🎲, you’ll get a fresh piece of wisdom to brighten your day.

 ---

 ## 🚀 Features
+- ✅ Built with **Next.js** for fast performance and easy deployment
+- 🌐 Server-side rendering for optimized loading
+- 🎨 Responsive UI with modern styling
-- ✅ Fetches advice from a free public API
+- ⚡ Fetches advice from a free public API
-- 🎨 Simple and responsive UI design
-- ⚡ Fast, lightweight, and beginner-friendly
 - 📱 Works on desktop & mobile

 ---

 ## 🛠️ Tech Stack
+- **Next.js** – React framework for production
-- **HTML5** – structure of the app
+- **React** – UI components
-- **CSS3** – styling for a modern and clean look
+- **CSS Modules / Tailwind (if used)** – styling
-- **JavaScript** – logic for fetching and displaying advice
 - **API** – [Advice Slip JSON API](https://api.adviceslip.com/)
+- **Vercel** – hosting and deployment

 ---

 ## 📂 Project Structure
 ```
 advice-generator/
+├── public/
+│   └── advice.png       # Preview image
+├── pages/
-├── index.html      # Main HTML file
+│   ├── index.js         # Main page
-├── style.css       # CSS styling
-├── script.js       # JavaScript logic
+├── styles/
+│   └── globals.css      # Global styles
-├── advice.png      # Preview image
+├── package.json         # Dependencies
 └── README.md            # Project documentation
 ```

 ---